kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   is assigned.
 The default is to only set a default value in Pods.
   Enabling this means a default will be assigned even to embedded PodSpecs (e.g. in a Deployment), which is the historical default.
-- `DevicePluginCDIDevices`: Enable support to CDI device IDs in the [Device Plugin](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) API.
+- `DevicePluginCDIDevices`: Enables support to CDI device IDs in the [Device Plugin](/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) API.
 - `DisableCloudProviders`: Disables any functionality in `kube-apiserver`, `kube-controller-manager` and `kubelet` related to the `--cloud-provider` component flag.
-- `DisableKubeletCloudCredentialProviders`: Disable the in-tree functionality in kubelet to authenticate to a cloud provider container registry for image pull credentials.
+- `DisableKubeletCloudCredentialProviders`: Disables the in-tree functionality in kubelet to authenticate to a cloud provider container registry for image pull credentials.
 - `DownwardAPIHugePages`: Enables usage of hugepages in [downward API](/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information).